 To stretch the rubber band, a force is applied to part of the rubber band, which causes part of the rubber band to move a certain distance.
 Whenever a force moves an object some distance, we say that mechanical work is done.
 Mechanical work, like energy, is measured in joules (J).
 Work is one way to transfer or transform energy.

 Just as you can do work to stretch a rubber band, you can also do work to lift a weight.
 In order to lift an object from a lower position to a higher position, a vertical force must be applied.
 In this case, the work done gives the object moved upward gravitational potential energy, because instead of being pulled against a stretchy material, the object is moved against the direction of the force of gravity.
 In this experiment, you will use a wind turbine to lift an object (a bucket of washers) from a lower position to a higher position.

 Power is defined as the rate at which energy is used, applied, or transformed.
 It is also the rate at which work is done.
 If an amount of energy is analogous to a specific distance, power is analogous to speed, which is the rate at which an object travels a distance.
 The faster an object is lifted, the more power is being used.
 The unit of power is the watt (W), which is equivalent to one joule per second (J/s).

 In this experiment, you will calculate power using the equation

-In this experiment you will use a wind turbine to do the work of lifting a mass.
-You will vary the pitch of the blades of the wind turbine and measure the time it takes to lift a mass a given distance.
-Based on these measurements, you will calculate the mechanical power (in watts) generated by the turbine as it lifts the weights.
+You will use a wind turbine to do the work of lifting a mass.
+You will vary the pitch (angle) of the blades of the wind turbine and measure the time it takes to lift a mass a given distance.
+Based on these measurements, you will calculate the mechanical power generated by the turbine as it lifts the weights.